AnqaJaved/python-api-challenge/README.md

 ### Compute Linear Regression for Each Relationship

-For each weather relationship mentioned above, we calculated linear regression for both the **Northern Hemisphere** and **Southern Hemisphere**.
+For each weather relationship mentioned above, i calculated linear regression for both the **Northern Hemisphere** and **Southern Hemisphere**.

 - **Northern Hemisphere:**
   - Temperature vs. Latitude